saienduri/gpu-test-cluster/README.md

 3. How many cpu cores should be allocated for each runner?
 4. What should be the minimum and maximum size of the scale set?

-To answer 4, it is important to conisder how long jobs that run on this cluster take and the frequency of these jobs.
+To answer 4, it is important to consider how long jobs that run on this cluster take and the frequency of these jobs.